Find out what solar panels cost in your area

 Questionable long-term performance

-May need to be replaced sooner than new solar panels
+May need replacement sooner than new panels

 Used solar panels are right for your home as long as you fully understand what you're purchasing.
 Deals for second-hand solar panels are very enticing at first, but in the long run, such products could give you headaches and regrets.
 When buying used solar panels, make sure you do extensive research about the website you're buying from, the seller, and the condition of the used product.